 |EPSG:3857||A projected coordinate system measured in meters on a flattened surface.
-It is the projection of EPSG:4326 coordinate system onto a square for viewing on a web app.
-Uses the Spherical Mercator projection (AKA Web Mercator projection) to render on a web page.|
+It is the projection of the EPSG:4326 coordinate system onto a square for viewing on a web app.
+Uses the Spherical Mercator projection (also known as the Web Mercator projection) to render within a web page.|

 |EPSG:4326||A geographic coordinate system used by GPS to express locations on the earth using GeoJSON longitude and latitude.
-Also known as the World geodetic system (WGS84).|
+Also known as the World Geodetic System (WGS84).|